-It is vital that the Looked After Child or Young Person is aware of information being recorded, in what circumstances and who will have access to it.
+It is vital that the Child in Care is aware of information being recorded, in what circumstances and who will have access to it.
 How this is shared with them will depend on their age and level of understanding.

 Exclusions